 General Data Protection Regulation (GDPR)

 The GDPR is the European privacy directive.
 In the Netherlands, it is further elaborated in the Dutch GDPR Implementation Act (in Dutch, Uitvoeringswet AVG).
 The law has been in effect since 2018.
-A report on the outcomes of this law is due in 2024, which may lead to a revision.
+A report on the outcomes of this law was released in 2024 and may lead to a revision.

 Digital Services Act (DSA)

-The Digital Services Act came into effect across Europe in 2022.
+The European Digital Services Act came into force across Europe on 16 November 2022 and has been in effect since 17 February 2024.
+Some rules relating to very large online platforms and search engines have been applicable since 16 November 2022.
+These include reporting obligations, independent audits, data exchange and supervision (including fees), investigation, enforcement and monitoring.
 This law applies to intermediary services, including social media platforms and app stores.
-The DSA primarily aims to protect citizens from illegal content and misinformation.
+The DSA exists primarily to protect citizens from illegal content and misinformation.

 Digital Markets Act (DMA)